Why Is Home Insurance so Expensive in 2025? (UK)

 Frequently asked questions

-Northern Ireland has seen the largest rise, at 31%, closely followed by London, South East England, East Anglia, and Scotland.
+Northern Ireland has seen the sharpest rise in home insurance costs (around 30%), followed by London, the South East, East Anglia, and Scotland.

 Premium increases have begun to slow, but prices are still expected to rise in 2025.
 Industry analysts at EY forecast an average increase of around 5%, driven by ongoing claims costs, inflation, and supply chain pressures.
 However, if inflation continues to stabilise and weather-related claims stay within normal levels, the rate of increase could ease further.
 Some signs suggest the market may begin to soften, but homeowners should still plan for higher premiums this year.